locojk/CSV_converter/README.md

 - `--encoding` (default: `utf-8`)
 - `--delimiter` (default: `,`)
 - `--no-header` (omit the header row)
+- `--empty-placeholder` (default: empty) — value used for cells that would otherwise be empty after trimming.

 Note: The script currently prompts for `Building` at runtime and ignores the `--building` flag if provided.